 - The full scope of HR processes: Talent management is about a set of HR processes that are integrated with each other.
 This means that talent management activities are larger than the sum of the individual parts.
 This also means that a talent management strategy is required to capitalize on its full potential.
 More about this later.

 - Attract, develop, motivate and retain: This is not a comprehensive list.
-Talent management touches on all key HR areas, from hiring to onboarding and from performance management to retention.
+Talent management touches on all key HR areas, from hiring to employee onboarding and from performance management to retention.

 - High-performing employees: The purpose of talent management is to increase performance.
 Talent management is aimed at motivating, engaging, and retaining employees to make them perform better.
 This is why talent management is important.
 When it’s done right, companies can build a sustainable competitive advantage and outperform their competition through an integrated system of talent management practices which are hard to copy and/or imitate.

 In other words, talent management is a process aimed at driving performance through integrated people management practices.
+As such, it’s one of the key functions of Human Resources.

 Talent management strategies